SpiralBL0CK/BlackLotus-Z2A-Challenge/README.md

 Now based on the current context we can presume that Ntsetinformationthread we be used as some sort of anti analysis trick.
 Surely enough if we do a quick google search we come to find this   https://ntquery.wordpress.com/tag/ntqueryinformationthread/

-Fortunatelly ScyllaHide can also bypass this :)
+Fortunatelly easily bypass-able just nop+ret patch-it  :)

 =============================================================================